I may have forgotten how to BLOG, but at least I still know how to read.

 In the past month I've managed to read five books, even though for one week of July I never read a single page of anything because I was entertaining guests at my place -- a time I would not have traded for any amount of books, by the way.

 But I thought I would drop in to the Puddle tonight and inform anyone who may have been wondering if I was alive at all -- that yes, I am still breathing.
+Let me say the briefest of words regarding my impression of each of these books.

 A Student of Weather, by Elizabeth Hay.